OluwoleDove/my_JSON_repo/README.md

 Path: Path is a built-in module in Node.js, there's no need to install it.
 Express: npm install express --save fs/promises: A built-in module in Node.js, introduced in Node.js 10.0.0 - no need for installation.

+.js: CommonJS modules (used by default in Node.js) .mjs: ECMAScript modules (used when you enable ESM in Node.js)